 Dr. Rie Tanaka is a Pianist, music educator, and wellness specialist.

-Native of Osaka, Japan, she is a prize winner of international and national competitions in Japan and the U.S., winning top prizes in MTNA Young Artist Competition, Schubert Club Competition, Chautauqua International Piano Competition, Rosenstock International Piano Competition, to name a few.
+Native of Osaka, Japan, Rie is a prize winner of international and national competitions in Japan and the U.S. She was the winner of the MTNA Young Artist Competition in the West Central Division, Minnesota, and Wisconsin.
+She also won top prizes at the Schubert Club Competition (1st), Chautauqua Piano Competition (Finalist, Commissioned Piece Award), New York Piano Festival and Competition (finalist), Rosenstock International Piano Competition (Special Judge’s Award), to name a few.

 Rie maintains a full concert schedule for solo and chamber performances.
 She was featured on Minnesota Public Radio’s “Your Classical,” Wisconsin Public Radio’s “Route 51” and StarTribune’s “The Week’s Best Classical Concerts,” among many regional channels and press.
 She has performed in venues such as NHK Osaka hall, Phoenix hall in Osaka Japan, the Ordway Center for the Performing Arts, Landmark Center in St. Paul, and Thrasher Opera House in Wisconsin.
 She was the featured artist at the Des Moines Symphony Orchestra’s DMSO at Home, Leif Eriksson International Festival, Bayfield Summer Concert Series, Schubert Club’s Courtroom Concerts, St. Louis Park Summer Concert Series, and Minneapolis Downtown Improvement District.